-This truth is echoed in the lives of soldiers who “live” to share their stories and fight their way toward peace.
-And in that discovery, each lends his voice to those who proclaim the futility of war.
+This truth is echoed in the lives of soldiers who “live” to share their stories and fight their way toward peace, on the inside.
+And in that discovery, each lends his voice to those who proclaim the futility of war through the generations.

-With this clear vision, the soldier’s amazing ability to focus could be taken into the world in service–in the kind of service, that he doesn’t have to turn away from when he comes home–in the kind of service that she can look in the eye without shame or hatred–in the kind of service that can change the world, one heart at a time.
+With clear vision, a soldier’s astounding ability to focus could be taken into the world in service–in the kind of service, that she doesn’t have to turn away from when he comes home–in the kind of service that he can look in the eye without shame or hatred–in the kind of service that can change the world, one heart at a time.
 One soldier at a time.
-One pair of eyes looking straight forward at a time.
+One pair of eyes looking forward at a time.

-I recently viewed the premier of the film, Taking Root, a documentary about Wangari Maathai, the Kenyan activist, awarded the Nobel Peace Prize for her environmental action in her country.
-Wangari was present at the viewing, along the filmmakers who are from our town.
+I recently attended the premier of the film, Taking Root, a documentary about Wangari Maathai, the activist, awarded the Nobel Peace Prize for her environmental action in her country of Kenya.
+Wangari was present at the viewing, as were the filmmakers who live in our town.

 In the great breadth of her life’s work on behalf of the environment, Wangari convinces the military that their job as protectors, includes the land, and so they too join her in her campaign to plant trees, reforesting arid land, and improving lives around them.

-This shift of thinking around protection is just a drop in the empty bucket of the terror faced around the world, but this is how change is watered.
+This kind of rethinking about the role of protector is just a drop in the empty bucket of the terror faced around the world, but this is how change is watered.

-As I revisit this piece of writing following the rise in military suicides, a child of our own arrives in Iraq.
-He’s not a biological son, but a son of my community, a young man I’ve watched grow up.
+As I revisit this piece of writing following a rise in military suicides, a son of our own arrives in Iraq.
+Joseph is not a biological son, but a son of our community, a young man I’ve watched grow up.

 I know his beautiful spirit.